-CHEM 1324 Chemistry II Sem: S 3 Lec./2 Lab Hrs./week
+CHEM 1324 Chemistry II 4 cr.
+3 Lec./2 Lab Hrs./week Sem: S

 Prerequisite: CHEM 1314 Chemistry I with a grade of "C" or better.

 This course and lab, which are offered online only, are a continuation of CHEM 1314.
 This algebra-based course includes a more in-depth study of chemical reactions.
-Course topics include thermodynamics, acids and bases, reduction-oxidation reactions, and mechanisms of chemical reactions.
+Course topics include thermodynamics, acids and bases, reductionoxidation reactions, and mechanisms of chemical reactions.